 Over the course of the game, the player discovers what has happened by making their way through both ships and uncovering clues left behind by deceased crew members.
 Several months into the flight, the two ships encountered a distress call sent from a planet in the Tau Ceti system.
 Investigating this signal resulted in The Many's infiltration of the ships, the compromise of the Von Braun's FTL stardrive, and -- in a stirring mid-game plot twist -- the resurrection of the first System Shock's antagonist, the malevolent rogue artificial intelligence named SHODAN.

 The game begins in 2114, forty-two years after the original game System Shock.
-After your player - Soldier G65434-2 - joins the United National Nominate, he is assigned to the military spacecraft, the Rickenbacker.
+After the protagonist, Soldier G65434-2, joins the United National Nominate, he is assigned to the military spacecraft, the Rickenbacker.
 This ship is appointed as the maiden-voyage escort of the Von Braun, an experimental starship capable of faster-than-light space travel.

 After a couple of months into the journey, the ships respond to a distress signal from the planet Tau Ceti V. A rescue team is deployed to the surface of the planet where they discover strange eggs throughout the entire facility and nearby area.
 The eggs suddenly infect the rescue team and integrate them into an alien communion that calls itself The Many.
 Upon the rescue team's return, the infestation takes over both ships.